Temple (TV series): Broadcast

 On 13 February 2020, Temple was picked up by the video on-demand services of U.S. cable provider Charter Communications via its Spectrum Originals banner.
 The second series was made available in its entirety to Spectrum subscribers on 1 November 2021.

 In Canada, the series was acquired by Showcase.

+The series was also licensed for release on Netflix in 2024.